greenerservices/greenerservices.github.io/app/principles/actions/7a-design-for-well-paced-and-successful-user-journeys.md

 Search engine optimisation (SEO) is a key factor in helping users find the entry points for services they need.
 A page with good SEO is a webpage that is optimized and will ultimately rank well on search engine results pages (SERPs) when users search for related terms.

-Once they are on a service, there may be times when Understand when to signpost users to other content, for example guidance or related services.
+Once they are on a service, there may be times when users need to read external content, such as guidance or related services.
+Clear signposting to this content can help ensure that users do not become stuck.

 #### Environmental benefit:
-Good SEO helps users find the pages and services they need quickly, thereby reducing resource consumption.

-Content that is easy to understand helps users quickly achieve their goals.
-This will reduce energy usage.
+Good SEO helps users find the pages and services they need quickly, and content that is easy to understand helps users quickly achieve their goals, thereby reducing resource consumption.

 {{ govukDetails({
   summaryText: "Read more",